 The Resource Allocation tool bases its calculations on the values in the "Work" field.
 If a Duration is specified but the Work field is blank, the Allocation system will assume that the full number of hours for the duration applies.
 For example, a 2-Day Duration in a standard 8-hour daily schedule will translate to 16 hours of Work in the Allocation tool (represented as 8 hours each day in the Allocation graph).

 Additional Work Columns

 Viewpath has also added columns to track "Work (Estimated)" and "Work (Actual)".
-You can also use Baselines as an auditing tool to compare the projected Duration and Work values against the the Actual Duration and Work values.
+You can also use Baselines as an auditing tool to compare the projected Duration and Work values against the Actual Duration and Work values.

 Assigning Tasks to Non-Work Days (or after-hours)

-There may be occasions when a task needs to be assigned to a day that is not part of your normal work schedule (e.g. Saturday).
+There may be occasions when a task needs to be assigned to a day which is not part of your normal work schedule (e.g. Saturday).
 Viewpath allows you to assign individual tasks to include non-work days by using Elapsed Days or "edays."
 For example, if you have a task that is to take place on Saturday May 11, 2013: